FOBshippingpoint/mencrouche/NOTE.md

 - [x] Tab not working in markdown sticky
 - [x] Script and html not work as expected if use tab :: cannot reproduce :(
 - [x] If save maximized sticky, when restore from saved document, the original size will not available.
-- [x] Fix maximize not working as expected bug due to stickyContainer didn't have w and h
+- [x] Fix maximize not working as expected bug due to crate didn't have w and h
 - [x] Quill Editor undo should not trigger mencrouche undo.
 - [x] The background image cannot restore from localstorage.
 - [x] The sticky blob image cannot restore from localstorage.